 The provisions of the Planning and Compensation Act 1991 specify that any future reviews of Green Belt boundaries should be undertaken by district councils as part of the Local Plan.
-This is reinforced by NPPF, Paragraph 83, which sets out that the appropriateness of existing Green Belt boundaries should only be considered when a Local Plan is being prepared or reviewed.
+This is reinforced by NPPF, Paragraph 140, which sets out that the appropriateness of existing Green Belt boundaries should only be considered when a Local Plan is being prepared or updated.
 Detailed Green Belt boundaries are identified by the Ashfield Local Plan Review 2002.
-The NPPF (paragraph 83) states that "once established, Green Belt boundaries should only be altered in exceptional circumstances, through the preparation or review of the Local Plan."
+As part of the review off the Local Plan the Council has consider whether there are an anomalies in relation to the Green Belt boundaries.

-The NPPF identifies that boundaries should use physical features that are readily recognisable and likely to be permanent (NPPF paragraph 85).
+The NPPF identifies that boundaries should use physical features that are readily recognisable and likely to be permanent (NPPF paragraph 143).
 In Ashfield, a number of settlements have been inset in the Green Belt (excluded from the Green Belt) and the physical features around the settlements have been utilised to ensure that the Green Belt boundary is consistent, permanent and easily recognisable on the ground.